PRIVACY NOTICE FOR GOODS AND/OR SERVICES PROVIDERS

 What is the purpose of this document?

-This privacy notice describes how we collect and use personal information about third parties in the course of the provision of goods and services (you) during and after the provision of goods and/or services by you to us, in accordance with the General Data Protection Regulation (GDPR).
+This privacy notice describes how we collect and use personal information about third parties in the course of the provision of goods and services (you) during and after the provision of goods and/or services by you to us, in accordance with UK data protection law.